meeech/kidcut/README.md

 `kidcut -i path/to/input/file.mp4 -o path/to/output_dir/ -c path/to/cut/file` all of the above, but -o will determine where to put the output file

--c is optional - if you don't provide the cut file, you will be given a list to choose form -o is optional - if you don't provide output directory, will use same dir as source
+-c is optional - if you don't provide the cut file, you will be given a list to choose from -o is optional - if you don't provide output directory, will use same dir as source

 `kidcut list` will list out the available cuts